aastroza/ai-podcast-generator/README.md

-# Podcast Automation
+# Ai-Podcast-Generator

-Podcast Automation is a AI powered software that automatically generates podcast scripts and audio from text files.
+AI Podcast Generator is a AI powered software that automatically generates podcast scripts and audio from text files.
 This tool leverages [Marvin](https://github.com/PrefectHQ/marvin) for text generation and [Play.ht API](https://docs.play.ht/reference/api-getting-started) for text-to-speech conversion.
 The generated audio clips are then merged using pydub to create the final podcast output.

 ## Features